dustinlyons/nixos-config/vm/README.md

 4. Make final edits and install NixOS

 ## 1. Boot NixOS from an ISO, either VM or USB stick
-First, build the image from this directory with `nix-build install/install-media.nix`.
+First, build the image with `nix-build install/install-media.nix`.
 This assumes you have Nix installed and are targeting a virtual machine.

 Don't have Nix to run `nix-build`?
 [Check out the official NixOS ISO.](https://nixos.org/download.html) Burn this ISO to USB, boot it, and get to a terminal screen to continue on with the steps below.